-Thrive Comments makes your blogs comments much more interactive.
-Essentially, your blog's comments become kind of like 'Reddit' posts.
+Thrive Comments make your blog’s comments much more interactive.
+Essentially, your blog’s comments will act similar to Reddit posts.

 People can up-vote or down-vote the best comments, so for some of your audience, this will be quite addicting, where they will more motivated to leave excellent comments instead of the usual one-liners.